POL 101 Introduction to American Politics (4 hours)

 POL 441 Seminar in Political Philosophy (4 hours)

-A variety of courses will be offered to respond to topical needs of the curriculum.
-Recent courses include Moral and Political Leadership, Dealing with Diversity, Criminal Law and Citizenship in Theory and Practice.
-Prerequisite: Permission of the instructor.
+Specifically, this Politics course has explored the following topics: Moral and Political Leadership, Dealing with Diversity, Criminal Law and Citizenship in Theory and Practice.

 POL 495 Internship in Politics (1-12 hours)

 An internship designed to provide a formalized experiential learning opportunity to qualified students.
 The internship generally requires the student to have an application (which satisfies all internship requirements developed by the academic program that oversees the internship) and to obtain a faculty supervisor in the relevant field of study.
 All internships are graded on a Satisfactory/Unsatisfactory basis.
 Prerequisites are determined by the academic program overseeing the internship course.